intisar291/SentimentAnalysis/README.md

 ![download](https://user-images.githubusercontent.com/83521671/220476057-b3354b1f-fb3b-4f6e-9cca-872ed396b2ba.png)

 ### **Validation & Criteria**
->>The TF-IDF score of each word is then split into two parts- one for training, and the other for testing.
+>>It is comprised of 1167 rows of chats data, of which, 278 belongs to the positive sentiment, whereas, the remaining 889 are deemed as of neutral sentiment.
+Similarly, the dataset was categorized as- 836 collaborative and 331 troubleshooting responses.
+The TF-IDF score of each word is then split into two parts- one for training, and the other for testing.
 We split 80% of the TF-IDF score value of the words for training, and the remaining 20% for testing.